React Music Limited

-React Music Limited was a British, London-based independent record label, that was formed in 1990 by James Horrocks and Thomas Foley.
+React Music Limited was a British independent record label, based in London, formed in 1990 by James Horrocks and Thomas Foley.
 James Horrocks was initially involved with successful dance music independent Rhythm King, and React pursued a similar approach — specifically electronic dance music, house music, acid house, techno and rave, along with newer "dance" oriented subgenres which emerged throughout the 1990s.
 These included hard house, tech house, trance, hardbag, happy hardcore, drum and bass and chill out.

+React stood for Record Entertainment And Computer Technology, the name was thought up by James's little brother Alex and his best mate Geoffrey Richards.

 Artists

 React enjoyed commercial success within the dance/club scene.
 The artists at React varied, from short-term "one hit wonders" to longer-term acts, which released numerous singles/albums and included: